-Investing in a business premise through a self-managed super fund (SMSF) is popular investment strategy among small business owners in Australia.
+Real property investment through a self-managed super fund (SMSF) is a popular investment strategy among small business owners in Australia.

 While SMSFs are not permitted under Australia’s superannuation rules to purchase a residential property that is owned by a member or anyone related to a member, SMSFs are allowed to lease a business property – or business real property – that is run by a member or a related party.